For queries about the IRIS project please contact iris@ucl.ac.uk

 - Faculty of Life Sciences

-I currently conduct fieldwork in the Cretaceous of India and the Paleogene of Svalbard, but have previously been involved in fieldwork in Peru, Chile, Madagascar, and the United States.
+I currently conduct fieldwork in the Cretaceous and Palaeogene of India and Argentina, but have previously been involved in fieldwork in Svalbard, Peru, Chile, Madagascar, and the United States.
 I have also conducted palaeoecological research on Triassic amniotes and Eocene whales using dental microwear and stable isotopes.